Buzzshot Bookings: Custom Fields

 How Custom Fields Appear in Checkout

-Custom fields appear on the details step of your booking widget checkout, alongside the contact and billing details form.
+Custom fields appear on the details step of your booking widget checkout, alongside the contact and billing details form -- unless you've moved an order field onto its own checkout page (see above).

 Order custom fields appear after the standard contact fields.